-Cemetery Symbolism Part 3
+Cemetery Symbolism Part 3: GEOMETRIC SYMBOLISM

-So far we have seen Animals and humans represent all kinds of positive human attributes, religious meaning and general life purpose, but there is also a great deal of symbolism through geometry, squares, triangles, circles and stars can all hold meaning to different people for different treasons
+So far we have seen Animals and humans represent all kinds of positive human attributes, religious meaning and general life purpose, but there is also a great deal of symbolism through geometry, squares, triangles, circles and stars can all hold meaning to different people for different reasons

 Geometric forms are commonly found on grave memorials:

 Circle - The circle is pre-Christian and its original symbolic meaning has been adopted by Christianity.
 It is universally known as the symbol of eternity and never-ending existence.
-Extremely common on grave sites, its usual representation is a cross surrounded by circle.
+Extremely common on grave sites, its usual representation is a cross surrounded by a circle.
 Two circles, one above the other, represent earth and sky.
 Three interconnected circles represent the Holy Trinity.

 Latin Cross surrounded by circle or oval - representing eternity or never-ending existence.

 Cross - The ties between all religious beliefs and symbolism have always been strong.
-To the Christians the greatest symbolic message is in the crucifix.
+To the Christians, the greatest symbolic message is in the crucifix.
 The crucifix or cross can generate many symbolic messages ranging from love, faith and goodness to terror and fear (e.g. the Ku-Klux-Klan’s use of the burning cross).
 There are many different types of Christian crosses worldwide, but only a handful are common in North America.

-Botonee Cross - So named because of its modified trefoil (three-lobed) ends, represents the trinity.
+Botonee Cross - So named because of its modified trefoil (three-lobed) ends, represents the Trinity.

 Calvary Cross - A Latin cross standing on three steps or blocks, it signifies faith, hope and love.
 Love is sometimes replaced by charity.

 Celtic Cross - The circle around the crosspiece symbolises eternity.
-It's origin can be traced to the Celtic cultures of the British Isles.
+Its origin can be traced to the Celtic cultures of the British Isles.
 There is a legend of how St. Patrick when preaching to some soon to be converted heathens was shown a sacred standing stone that was marked with a circle that was symbolic of the moon goddess.
 Patrick made the mark of a Latin cross through the circle and blessed the stone making the first Celtic Cross.

 Eastern Cross - Used in Orthodox (Russian/Greek) Christian Religions, this cross upper horizontal shoulder representing the inscription over the head of Jesus.
 The lower slanting shoulder represents the footrest of the crucified Jesus.

-Fleuree Cross/Gothic Cross - This flowered cross symbolises the adult Christian by its more opened flared out ends
+Fleurie Cross/Gothic Cross - This flowered cross symbolises the adult Christian by its more opened flared out ends

 Greek Cross - It has four arms equal in length and is the traditional symbol of Christian faith.
-The equal length drawings of the cross is pre-Christian, and in paganism, represented the four elements—earth, air, fire and water.
+The equal length drawings of the cross are pre-Christian, and in paganism, represented the four elements—earth, air, fire and water.

 Latin Cross - One of the oldest symbols of Christianity and the most commonly used form, it is also the simplest in design.
 In early times, it was called god's mark

 Triangle/Trefoil/Triquetra - In Christianity, the equilateral triangle is the symbol of the Trinity.
-Other geometric shapes representing the Holy Trinity are the trefoil, the triquetra, the circle within the triangle, the triangle in circle and the triquetra and circle.
+Other geometric shapes representing the Holy Trinity are the trefoil, the triquetra, the circle within the triangle, the triangle in a circle and the triquetra and circle.
 To the ancient Egyptians, the triangle was an emblem of Godhead; to the Pythagoreans, it symbolised wisdom.
 Another use of the triangle is in the symbol of the eye (eye of God) surrounded by a triangle.

 Square - It represents the earth and earthly existence.
 Some monuments have a cube or square inverted to point the corners downward and upward.
 This illustrates earthly existence and the directions of earth and heaven.